corbindavenport/creative-cloud-linux/README.md

 A (free) Adobe ID is required to install additional applications.
 Most Adobe applications require [a paid subscription](https://www.adobe.com/creativecloud/plans.html).

 **NOTE:** Only Application Manager, Photoshop CC 2015, and Lightroom 5 have been extensively tested.
 This method does not allow the installation of CC 2017 applications, only the earlier 2015 versions.
 I'm looking into a fix.
+If you run into warnings about video memory size, open PlayOnLinux and go to Configure > Display > Video memory size.

 ## How to use this script